diwalsh/SongWarper-public-sample/README.md

 * `term_print.py`

 It uses `pandas DataFrames` to switch back and forth between analysis and printing to `.csv` files, plus terminal read outs of discoveries.

+A sample terminal print-out for the song Black Magic Woman by Santana, is also provided here.